 CBD Doubles the Life Expectancy of Mice with Terminal Pancreatic Cancer

-CBD oil has an astonishing improvement in life expectancy for mice with pancreatic cancer.
+CBD oil has an astonishing improvement in life expectancy for mice with terminal pancreatic cancer.
 Human trials are next.

 Medical professionals have generally approved the use of CBD oil for certain ailments, even in those areas where cannabis is not legal.
 For instance, though some forms of medical cannabis are just now becoming legal in the United Kingdom, CBD oil has been in use for years.
 Because of this, research into the cannabinoid has been much more common than for cannabis as a whole.
 Now, researchers at Queen Mary University in London have discovered another use for CBD: prolonging the life of pancreatic cancer victims by almost double.